It's Time to Cut SD's Food Tax

 It's time to cut South Dakota’s grocery tax.
 We have known for years that this tax hurts South Dakotans.
 In families with limited budgets for food, the grocery tax is taking food off tables.

-Actions by the Governor and by the Appropriations Committee in 2023 show, the state has the funds enough to consider a tax cut.
-But alas!
-The 2023 legislature chose to cut the general sales tax rate (4.5% to 4.2%) rather than cutting the food tax itself.
 The first tax cut should have been on groceries!
 As legislators promised years ago when the food tax was going up, once the state gets sufficient funds from taxing online sales, the food tax can come down.
 That time has come.*

 -- Revenue has grown sufficiently, especially from taxing online sales, so that we can end this unfair tax without affecting current state programs.

--- 36 states and DC do not tax groceries.
+-- 38 states and DC do not tax groceries.
 SD is one of only 2 taxing at the full rate with no offset.
 (Mississippi, SD) Notably, none of SD’s neighbor states tax groceries, so SD loses businesses and loses tax revenue because SD’ans shop just outside our borders.
 This is especially extreme in the SE corner of the state.

 -- Several other states have used a phase-down method to end or reduce their food tax.
 Examples: GA, SC, NC, and WV ended their state food tax.
 Arkansas and Missouri are now less than 1.5%.
 In 2023, Alabama finally started cutting its food tax.
+Oklahoma ended its food tax this year on Aug.1.

 -- Every % off food helps.
 A recent study shows that even one percent off groceries reduces food insecurity.

 -- How much is your own food tax?
-Multiply the total weekly cost of your family's food by 3.38.
+Multiply the total weekly cost of your family's food by 3.224.
 That's how much you would save over a year without state and city food tax.
-(52 weeks x .065 sales tax rate = 3.38)
+(52 weeks x .062 sales tax rate = 3.224)

 -- South Dakota is recognized as one of 5 states with the most unfair tax systems, taking a bigger share of income from struggling households than from wealthier ones.
 The food tax is the most regressive part of sales tax.